beranek1/php-web-analytics/README.md

 * a database server with PDO driver
 * (a webserver of course)

-## PLEASE NOTE: WebAnalytics is still in development.
-We rely on your feedback!

 # Information about upcoming releases
 ## 0.3 new API
-This version will include a new universal php script called "wa.php" that can be used as web api as well as library for collecting and analysing data.
+This version will include a new universal php script called "wa.php" that can be used for both a library for collecting and analysing data.
 ## 0.4 new page for viewing statistics based on the API
 ## 0.5 merging all classes to one
 ## 1.0